-Most of the instagrammers masquerading as followers as obviously trolls, but it doesn’t matter because when Kendall posts a picture in a simple dress, while sitting on a floor, about 3 million instagrammers double tap.
+Most of the Instagrammers masquerading as followers are obviously trolls, but it doesn’t matter because when Kendall posts a picture in a simple dress, while sitting on a floor, about 3 million Instagrammers double tap.
 There’s no reason for advertisers to ignore the following she commands.

 To improve your reach on Instagram,

-• Use hashtags that get your content on the top of the hashtag page.
-For example, #fashion, #modeling, #modelingalways, #photoshoot, and #instamodel may sound great but they are too general.
-Additionally, such hashtags have thousands of posts in a minute so your post might not make it to the first page of the hashtag.
-Use hashtags of modeling agencies and talent scouts you would like to attract.
+• Use hashtags that get your content on the top of the hashtag results.
+For example, #fashion, #modelling, #modellingalways, #photoshoot, and #instamodel sound great but they are too general.
+Additionally, such hashtags have thousands of posts in a minute, so your post might not make it to the top search results of the hashtag.
+Use hashtags of modelling agencies and talent scouts you would like to attract.

 • Take professional photographs not selfies.

 • Take advantage of simple outings and events to diversify your content.
-A day out with girlfriends or a beach holiday in Mombasa can generate awesome content for Instagram.
+A day out with girlfriends or a beach holiday in Mombasa can provide awesome content for Instagram.